jinko-core/jinko/DESIGN.md

 );
 ```

-The only differences between a function definition and a type definition is the keyword:
+The only difference between a function definition and a type definition is the keyword:
 `type` or `func` and no block of code for the type instantiation.

 #### Methods and functions in Jinko